jasylwong/learn-enough-rails/README.md

 This is available to Ruby via the .send method, which allows calling a method with a name of our choice by 'sending a message' to a given object. (see p652 for eg)

 ##### 11.3.2 Activation edit action
+##### 11.3.3 Activation test and refactoring
+The assigns method lets us access instance variables in the corresponding action (although deprecated now)

 #### 11.4